Duration

 Initial training :

-Students who have completed a Licence 3 (or equivalent)
+Students with a Licence 3 (or equivalent) degree

 Continuing education :

-This course is aimed at professionals who wish to develop skills in the field of combating cybercrime and information systems security.
-Professionals can thus enhance the professional experience they have acquired by obtaining a university degree.
+This course is aimed at professionals wishing to develop their skills in the fight against cybercrime and information systems security.
+Professionals can enhance their professional experience by obtaining a university degree.

 Examples of professionals concerned by this training:

-Employees in industry or local authorities who are responsible for the security of information systems
+Employees in industry or local authorities who are responsible for information systems security

 Legal professionals (magistrates, lawyers, heads of legal departments) dealing with cybercrime cases